Now that we have Ruby installed, it's time to start writing some Ruby code!

 If you're running Mac OS X or Linux, create the

 studio_gamedirectory in your home directory (represented by the tilde character).
-To create the directory and change into it, type the following two commands at the command prompt (not in the text editor):
+To create the directory and change into it, type the following two commands at the command prompt (not in the code editor):

 mkdir ~/studio_game cd ~/studio_game